Scandinavia and the World comic shows characters each representing France, Germany, Australia, Italy, and Russia.

 P.C.
 Hodgell

-Throughout history, the old farts in power have always had trouble adapting to new technology.
+Throughout history, old farts in power have had trouble adapting to new technology.
 Whether it was Nixon saying insanely stupid things on tape, Blagoyevich selling a senate seat on tape, or countless senators emailing sexually explicit things to pages, these guys just don’t get it.
-Their vain attempts at secrecy all start to splinter and fall apart as technology becomes more and more powerful.
+Their vain attempts at secrecy all splinter and fall apart as technology becomes more widespread.
 Technology is an instrument of the people.
-It is our weapon in the fight against the secrecy and corruption that is everpresent in our elected officials.
+It’s a weapon in the fight against the secrecy and corruption that’s ever-present in our elected officials.

 The internet has to stay neutral for us to keep our only source of fact checking, real news, and free expression alive.
 Our government will never become transparent on its own.
 We have to force them to be open and honest with us.
 Until we can do this, we need sites like OpenLeaks, WikiLeaks, and truthout to pull open the curtain.